 We are an integrated dry bulk shipping company, which began operations in September 2006, providing marine transportation services on a worldwide basis.
-We own, operate and manage a fleet of dry bulk vessels that transport iron ore, coal, grain, steel products, cement, alumina and other dry bulk cargoes internationally, and we managed one ship that we do not own.
+We own, operate and manage a fleet of dry bulk vessels that transport iron ore, coal, grain, steel products, cement, alumina and other dry bulk cargoes internationally.
 Following the conclusion of our initial public offering on June 1, 2007, our common shares were listed on the AIM under the ticker "GLBS.L."
 On July 29, 2010, we effected a one-for-four reverse stock split, with our issued share capital resulting in 7,240,852 common shares of \$0.004 each.
 On November 24, 2010, we redomiciled into the Marshall Islands pursuant to the BCA and a resale registration statement for our common shares was declared effective by the SEC.
 Once the resale registration statement was declared effective by the SEC, our common shares began trading on the Nasdaq Global Market under the ticker "GLBS."
 We delisted our common shares from the AIM on November 26, 2010.

 On June 30, 2011, we completed a follow-on public offering in the United States under the Securities Act, of 2,750,000 common shares at a price of \$8.00 per share, the net proceeds of which amounted to approximately \$20 million.
-As of December 31, 2015, our issued and outstanding capital stock consisted of 2,579,788 common shares
+(These figures do not reflect the 4-1 reverse stock split which occurred in October 2016 or the 10-1 reverse stock split which occurred in October 2018.)

 As of December 31, 2010, our fleet consisted of five dry bulk vessels (three Supramaxes, one Panamax and one Kamsarmax) with an aggregate carrying capacity of 319,664 dwt.
 In March 2011, we purchased from an unaffiliated third party a 2007-built Supramax vessel for \$30.3 million.
 The vessel was delivered in September 2011 and was named Sun Globe.
 In May 2011, we purchased from an unaffiliated third party a 2005-built Panamax vessel for \$31.4 million.
 The vessel was delivered in June 2011 and was named Moon Globe.
-As of December 31, 2014 and 2013, our fleet consisted of seven dry bulk vessels (four Supramaxes, two Panamax and one Kamsarmax) with an aggregate carrying capacity of 452,886 dwt.